 There are many reasons for low milk supply.
 Formula feeding, low nutrition, insufficient glandular tissue and pre-existing medical conditions are just a few of them.
 But there is no need to worry.

 The good news is that with the right information and support, you can increase your breast milk supply.
 Although in some cases, new mothers might need medical assistance to increase breastmilk production or even to relactate.

-In this article we will explore the reasons for low milk supply, discover the amount you should ideally produce and find ways to increase milk supply.
+In this article, we will explore the reasons for low milk supply, discover the amount you should ideally produce and find ways to increase milk supply.

 Your low milk supply could be the result of a combination of things you might be doing.
 You could be managing breastfeeding incorrectly, or perhaps your baby is not able to latch properly.
-Giving your baby formula, or a medical condition in the mother will also affect milk supply.
+Giving your baby formula, or a medical condition in the mother can also affect milk supply.

-These are just few of the reasons.
+These are just a few of the reasons.
 Let’s take a look at some of the most common issues that lead to low milk supply.

 1. Delayed lactation

 For many new mothers, breast milk may take more than three days to come in.
 So when milk comes in slowly or late, it is medically called a delayed onset of milk or delayed lactation.